gunabalan-0411/Machine-Learning/README.md

 * Production grade model for very large dataset and used for online training
 * Initialize weights randomly.
 * Pick one training sample (or a small batch).

-Make a prediction using current weights.
+* Make a prediction using current weights.

-Compute the loss (error) for that sample.
+* Compute the loss (error) for that sample.

-Update weights in the opposite direction of the gradient:
+* Update weights in the opposite direction of the gradient:

+Evaluation:
+Precision = TP/ TP+FP
+Recall = TP/ TP+FN
+When it claims an image represents a 5, it is correct only 83.7% of the time.
+Moreover, it only detects 65.1% of the 5s